Danjb1/tag/docs/build.md

 **Required for matrix and vector operations.**

-This is distributed as a header-only library, so including it is straightforward.
+This is distributed as a header-only library, so including it is trivial.

 More information [here](https://github.com/g-truc/glm/blob/master/manual.md#-11-using-global-headers).